hapax/hapax.github.io/assets/chuzenji.md

 Viewed this way, ruin becomes a statement about the perishability of ordered being.

-Thomas Aquinas saw in this perishability a proof of the existence of God.
+Curiously, the great theologian Thomas Aquinas saw in this perishability a proof of the existence of God.
 In his *Tertia Via* (Third Way), he argues that the world is full of perishable beings, who exist for a time, but by processes of death, corruption and change, exist no longer.